insersa/mapappsfr/README.md

 #Map.apps French Translation
 ## Introduction
-You find in this repository, the bundle for the french translation for map.apps 3.1.0
+You find in this repository, the bundle for the french translation of map.apps bundles.

 ## Configuration
-How to work with this bundle **mapappsfr**, you have to add the reference in your app.json :
+How to work with the **mapappsfr** bundle ,you have to add the reference in your app.json in the allowedBundles section :

 ```
 {